Top Ten Questions

 3. Is Mass mandatory?
 How much is religion pushed?

 How much or how little participation in any faith-based activity on campus is completely your call.
 We are a Catholic institution, and we’re proud of the values that ground us.
 Campus ministry offers a variety of spiritual programs you can take advantage of – if you want.
-Small groups, such as bible studies, can be organized based upon your interest, and our Interfaith Chapel has many resources and literature on a variety of religions.
+Small groups, such as Bible studies, can be organized based upon your interest, and our Interfaith Chapel has many resources and literature on a variety of religions.
 We offer Catholic Mass twice a week in Doerr Chapel.
 Our Interfaith Fellowship celebrates the diversity of all religions, and welcomes those who may have a lot of questions.
 You will be welcomed with open arms at Fontbonne.

 4. How are roommates chosen?

-Ah, it’s a really good question.
+That’s a really good question.
 If you already know someone you’d like to live with, you’ll have a chance to write in his or her name on your housing form.
 If you’re coming to Fontbonne without a specific roommate in mind, you will have the opportunity to fill out a survey that will help find a good match.
 Our res life staff will do their very best to pair you with someone who shares your interests.

 “Because Fontbonne is small, it’s really easy to make friends from the minute you step on campus.
 As a senior, it’s amazing to look back and see how many of these friendships have lasted from day one of freshman year and I know it’s all because Fontbonne’s welcoming and encouraging environment.”